How to Apply

-Upload your statement of purpose in the "Applicant Statement" section (Statement #1).
+Upload your personal statement in the "Materials" section (Statement #1).
 Mailed or faxed statements will not be accepted.
-There is no prompt for the statement of purpose.
-You may upload other statements, but only one statement is required.
+There is no prompt for the personal statement, though help-text is provided in the application.
+You may upload other statements, but only the personal statement is required.

-Preferred format for the statement of purpose: 12-pt font, 1-inch margins, single-spaced.
-Typical statement of purpose is 1-1.5 pages in length.
+Preferred format for the personal statement: 12-pt font, 1-inch margins, single-spaced.
+Typical personal statement is 1-1.5 pages in length.

 See here for instructions on how to request recommendation providers submit recommendations online.
 A link will be emailed to your writers with a unique identifier.
-They can then log in at their convenience to complete the brief University of MN recommendation form and upload their narrative evaluation as a PDF or Word document.
+They can then log in at their convenience to complete the recommendation by uploading their narrative evaluation as a PDF or Word document.

 If your recommendation providers are having trouble submitting their recommendation, you can have them contact the department directly via phone (612-624-9535) or email (email@example.com).

 You may submit your application before all of your recommendations have been received.
-Do not wait for recommendations to submit you application.
+Do not wait for recommendations to submit your application.

 Optional Application Materials

 |Graduate Program Additional Material - Awards and Activities||

 If you feel the awards you have received and the activities in which you have participated have been adequately stated elsewhere in your application, you do not need to upload a document in this section.